Giant Anisotropy of Spin-Orbit Splitting at the Bismuth Surface

 Figure \ref{Fig3}C and \ref{Fig3}D shows the photoelectron intensity maps aquired along the $\Gamma$-M direction for a pump-probe delay $\tau=-200$ fs and +200 fs, respectively.
 The observed SO splitting is almost constant in the measured $k_{||}$ interval.
-Our experimental estimate $\Delta_{\Gamma M}^{exp}=140\pm10$ meV is consistent with $\Delta_{\Gamma M}^{th}=130$ meV extracted from DFT calculations.
+Our experimental estimate $\Delta_{\Gamma M}^{exp}=140\pm10$ meV is consistent with $\Delta_{\Gamma M}^{th}=130$ meV extracted from DFT calculations (white solid lines in Fig. \ref{Fig3}D).
 The SO spitting is strongly reduced with respect to the atomic value but it is large for a device that would operate at room temperature.
 Notice in Figure \ref{Fig3}A and \ref{Fig3}D that the pump beam also populates a bulk derived band above the surface state.
-This structure at 370 meV nearly matches the lower boundary of the projected bulk bands that are above $E_F$.
+This structure at 370 meV nearly matches the lower boundary of the projected bulk bands that are above $E_F$ (upper dashed line).

 In the following we focus on the giant anisotropy of the spin-orbit splitting.
 We show in Fig. \ref{Fig4} the photoelectron intensity maps acquired at $k_{||}=0.35$ \AA$^{-1}$ and $\tau=200$ fs as a function of azimuthal angle $\varphi$.
 The probe pulse polarization was either parallel (panel A) or perpendicular (panel B) to the $\Gamma$-M direction.
 Notice that the lower and higher lying bands are more intense for parallel and perpendicular polarization, respectively.
-We evince that the surface states have opposite parity with respect to the $\Gamma$-M plane.
+We conclude that the surface states have opposite parity with respect to the $\Gamma$-M plane.
 According to the selection rules of the dipole matrix elements the band below $E_F$ is even while the upper one is odd.
 The splitting between the two bands is minimal along the $\Gamma$-M direction but strongly depends on the azimuthal angle.
-When $\varphi$ reaches $\pm6^\circ$ the SO splitting attains 500 meV, thus increasing by 300\% with respect to $\Delta_{\Gamma M}^{exp}$.
+When $\varphi$ reaches $\pm6^\circ$ the SO splitting attains 500 meV, thus increasing by 250\% with respect to $\Delta_{\Gamma M}^{exp}$.
 The DFT calculations display a similar trend but slightly underestimate the splitting value.
 Such large anisotropy is due to: a) the very large SO coupling of the atomic bismuth and b) the existence of surface states with large electronic wavevectors \cite{Claessen}.
 As a term of comparison, the second condition is not verified in Bi$_2$Te$_3$ and Bi$_2$Se$_3$, where the SO anisotropy induces only a minor warping of the Dirac cone \cite{Fu,Souma,Kuroda}.